ibm-cloud-docs/hs-crypto/import-standard-keys.md

 # Importing standard keys
 {: #import-standard-keys}

-You can add your existing encryption keys with the {{site.data.keyword.hscrypto}} GUI, or programmatically with the {{site.data.keyword.hscrypto}} API.
+You can add your existing encryption keys with the {{site.data.keyword.hscrypto}} GUI, or programmatically with the {{site.data.keyword.hscrypto}} key management API.

 ## Importing standard keys with the GUI
 {: #import-standard-key-gui}

-[After you create an instance of the service](/docs/services/hs-crypto?topic=hs-crypto-provision), complete the following steps to enter your existing standard key with the {{site.data.keyword.hscrypto}} GUI.
+[After you create an instance of the service](/docs/hs-crypto?topic=hs-crypto-provision), complete the following steps to enter your existing standard key with the {{site.data.keyword.hscrypto}} GUI.

 1. [Log in to the {{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/login){: external}.
 2. Go to **Menu** &gt; **Resource List** to view a list of your resources.